qcubed-4/application/README.md

 https://deepwiki.com/qcubed-4

 ## Stateful architecture
 With QCubed-4, you don't have to deal with POSTs and GETs coming from the browser.
-QCubed automatically handles that for you and packages the information into object oriented forms and controls.
-Programming with QCubed feels very much like programming a desktop application.
+QCubed-4 automatically handles that for you and packages the information into object oriented forms and controls.
+Programming with QCubed-4 feels very much like programming a desktop application.
 If you are familiar with ASP, it is similar.

 ## The Code Generator
 The Code Generator automatically creates object classes with matching forms and controls based on your database schema.
 It uses the concept of ORM, [object-relational mapping](http://en.wikipedia.org/wiki/Object-relational_mapping), to practically create your whole model layer for you.